Top 10 School Trips

 4. OSBORNE, ISLE OF WIGHT

-Osborne offers an insight into the private lives of Queen Victoria and her family.
+Discover the private lives of Queen Victoria and her family.
 Explore the house and grounds, including the beach and the Swiss Cottage with its own gardens, once tended by the royal children.
-Dress up in our costumes in the education room and discover the replica grocery based on the model once reserved for the Royal children’s education at Swiss Cottage.
-Let your pupils try their hand at weighing out coffee and chocolate and see if they can work out how much it would have cost in the 1850’s.
+Dress up as a Victorian, and see the replica grocery based on the model once reserved for the Royal children’s education at Swiss Cottage.
+Your pupils can try weighing out coffee and chocolate, and see if they can work out how much it would have cost in the 1850’s.
 Round off your trip with a visit to the exotic Durbar room, exploring the gifts and paintings given to Queen Victoria as Empress of India.

 5. KENILWORTH CASTLE, WARWICKSHIRE